Six Material Issues

 Reason for Selection and Future Vision

-As a member of society, Seikagaku aims to achieve balance between environmental protection measures and business growth and engages in business activities with low environmental impact in addition to obeying environment-related laws and regulations.
+As a member of society, we aim to maintain a balance between environmental protection and business growth and engage in business activities with a low environmental footprint, on top of complying with environmental laws and regulations.

 Objectives

-• Contribute to realization of a sustainable society by implementing measures for environmental impact reduction, climate change mitigation, and biodiversity preservation in business activities.
+• Contribute to the realization of a sustainable society by implementing measures for reducing environmental impact and climate change, and preserving biodiversity in our business activities.

 Initiatives